Coronavirus (Covid-19) and pregnancy

 There is no one correct answer and is likely dependent on the health status of the mother and potential complications that could affect the baby if the mother is seriously unwell.

-Doctor Kashyap, says there appears to be no benefit for delivery by caesarean section.
+Doctor Kashyap says there appears to be no benefit for delivery by c-section.

 Does Covid-19 increase my risk of complications?